single battery garage refurbishment Stratford before

 The roller shutter door guides slide into the front post.
 This gives an integrated lintel support section equal to an “I” Beam measuring 200mm by 150mm and 5mm thick.
 Which is massive.

-The “Z” shaped alumnium lintel which supports the roof sheets is fixed to the post/guides combo.
+The “Z” shaped aluminium lintel which supports the roof sheets is fixed to the post/guides combo.

 Square-Flow open guttering drops into the open top of the posts and is fixed at the back to the lintel.